timmorrisdev/MS2-song-remixer/README.md

 ## Frameworks, Libraries & Programs Used
 - [HowlerJS](https://howlerjs.com/)
-    - HowlerJS was used to intergrate audio on the site.
+    - HowlerJS was used to integrate audio on the site.
 It utilises mostly the web audio API with fall back to HMTL5 audio where compatibility is an issue.
-I chose to use audiosprites for each song as I kept my file management neater and helped assure simultainious playback for each element of the song arrangements.
+I chose to use audiosprites for each song as I kept my file management neater and helped assure simultaineous playback for each element of the song arrangements.

 - [Audioprite Generator](https://github.com/tonistiigi/audiosprite)

     - I installed audiosprite using the npm package in my mac terminal.
-I then used the terminal to generate a stereo audiosprite for each songn in both mp3 and webm formats so HowlerJS can select the best for any particular device / browser.
-I chose to use audiosprites for the composit parts of the songs rather than individuual files to help ensure the intended playback when certain browsers or devices force falling back to HTML5 audio for playback.
+I then used the terminal to generate a stereo audiosprite for each song in both mp3 and webm formats so HowlerJS can select the best for any particular device / browser.
+I chose to use audiosprites for the composite parts of the songs rather than individual files to help ensure the intended playback when certain browsers or devices force falling back to HTML5 audio for playback.

 - [jQuery](https://jquery.com/)
     - I used jQuery in my Javascript code for the song remixer game.
-I mostly made use of event handlers to intergrate user interaction with the site with my Javascript functions controlling the features ofered to the user.
+I mostly made use of event handlers to integrate user interaction with the site with my Javascript functions controlling the features offered to the user.
     - jQuery was also used as part of Bootstrap and is used for Javascript plugins such as the responsive nav bar and modals.

 - [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/)